Avian Expert Articles

 Ann also organizes an annual Phoenix Landing eco-tour to support wild parrot conservation and research.
 That interest led to this Lafeber series, called “The Global Parrot.”
 She hopes others will also support the many dedicated scientists who are working so hard to preserve the parrots species we love and value so much.

-Ann has lived with birds for over 30 years.
+Ann has lived with birds for over 35 years.
 Phoenix, her greenwing macaw, is the inspiration behind Phoenix Landing.
 Most birds need a succession of good homes, through no fault of their own.
 She realized that Phoenix should outlive her, and wanted to make sure there was a reliable adoption apparatus in place to ensure that Phoenix has a place to “land.”
-So she retired from her senior federal position to volunteer full-time with Phoenix Landing, which was 20 years old in 2020.
+So she retired from her senior federal position to volunteer full-time with Phoenix Landing, which turned 25 years old in April 2025.

-By 2020, Phoenix Landing had rehomed almost 3,100 birds.
+By 2025, Phoenix Landing had rehomed more than 3,500 birds.
 Some of these have even required more than one home because people’s lives often change.
 Adoption is a positive, not a negative, way to acquire a deserving bird.
 Phoenix Landing believes that parrots need to be protected across their long lives and probable multiple homes.
 Ann believes that adoption is inevitable and organizations that provide life-long protection for individual birds is essential.
 Ann is a member of the Association of Avian Veterinarians AAV and an IAABC-certified behavior consultant.

 Articles by AnnB: